...we consider media and technology both as tools and as objects of study in and of themselves...

 (**) Denotes course offered every other year

-Prospective student contact: Florence R. Sullivan (Assistant Professor)
+Prospective student contact: Florence R. Sullivan (Associate Professor)

-Mei-Yao Shih (Adjunct Faculty), Florence R. Sullivan (Assistant Professor).
+Mei-Yao Shih (Adjunct Faculty), Florence R. Sullivan (Associate Professor).